isomerpages/mlaw-corp/news/public-consultations/_posts/2016-04-20-public-consultation-on-the-report-of-the-committee-to-strengthen-singapore-as-an-international-centre-for-debt-restructring.md

 ---
-layout: post
-title: Public Consultation on the Report of the Committee to Strengthen Singapore as an International Centre for Debt Restructuring
+title: 'Public Consultation on the Report of the Committee to Strengthen Singapore as an International Centre for Debt Restructuring'
 permalink: /news/public-consultations/public-consultation-on-the-report-of-the-committee-to-strengthen
-breadcrumb: Public Consultation on the Report of the Committee to Strengthen Singapore as an International Centre for Debt Restructuring
+breadcrumb: 'Public Consultation on the Report of the Committee to Strengthen Singapore as an International Centre for Debt Restructuring'
-collection_name: news

 ---

 **Consultation Period:**
 20 Apr 2016 to 31 May 2016